HaithamAljabbari/PhishingDDOS/README.md

 <h2>How to use it</h2>

-<b>Integrate it within an executable file that you coded and make it look harmless for people to use.
+<b>Integrate it within an executable file that you coded for it to look harmless for your targets.
 You can change the code as you like as I have described below how it works and what adjustments you can make</b>

 <h1><b>What you can do with the code</b></h1>